 Chicken Pozole Verde

 Savor the taste of authentic Pozole Verde, a Mexican delicacy with shredded chicken, slow-cooked hominy, and a rich green sauce of green tomatoes, poblano, and jalapeño peppers.
-Indulge in this comforting, spicy, and flavorsome stew that’s sure to impress.
+Indulge in this comforting, spicy, and flavorsome stew that will impress you and everyone else!

 close up of chicken pozole verde served in a bowl and garnished with shredded cabbage, avocado slices, and fresh cilantro.

 I love Mexican cuisine.
 It’s full of bright flavors and colors that tap into your sense of smell and taste in a uniquely beautiful way.
-Pozole is one of my favorite Mexican dishes so, of course, I wanted to bring my recipe to you here.
-I hope you enjoy.
+This green chicken pozole recipe is one of my favorite Mexican dishes, so of course, I wanted to share it with you here!

 The main attraction of this green pozole is the broth that brings it all together.
-It is made with a puree of chilis, jalapeños, garlic, cilantro, and more that has been strained and simmered into a flavorful sauce.
+Similar to a green chili chicken enchiladas sauce, it is made with a puree of chilis, jalapeños, garlic, cilantro, and more that has been strained and simmered into a flavorful sauce.
 The sauce is turned into a broth for the soup with the addition of chicken stock.

 Pozole verde in a bowl with garnishes near 2 spoons, cilantro, avocado, and shredded cabbage.